khval/NallePuh/docs/not-working.md

-	Deluxe Galaga AGA – shows trainer, it asks for fire button on joystick to be pressed. if press joystick with Nalle Puh 1.2, games continue and does something… you can't see anything on the screen, but after while there is some sound, then it crashes. (so not really working)
+	Deluxe Galaga AGA – shows trainer, it asks for fire button on joystick to be pressed. if press joystick with Nalle Puh 1.2, games continue and does something… you can't see anything on the screen, but after a while there is some sound, then it crashes. (so not really working)

 	SpaceQuest 1 – Not working, refuse to start (too old)